Texas clinics halt abortions after state high court ruling

 In Florida, a law banning abortions after 15 weeks went into effect Friday, the day after a judge called it a violation of the state constitution and said he would sign an order temporarily blocking it next week.
 The ban could have broader implications in the South, as Florida currently allows greater access to the procedure than neighboring states.

-Even women who travel outside states with abortion bans to end their pregnancies may have fewer options to do so and even face prosecution in their home states.
+Even when women travel outside states with abortion bans, they may have fewer options to end their pregnancies as the prospect of prosecution follows them.

 Planned Parenthood of Montana this week stopped providing medication abortions to patients who live in states with bans.